 What Stream Does

 Stream monitors your WordPress site and records details about every change that happens in the WordPress admin.
-Whenever a user logs in a record is created.
-Whenever a post is updated a record is created.
-Whenever a product is created or a WooCommerce setting is modified a record is created.
+Whenever a user logs in, a record is created.
+Whenever a post is updated, a record is created.
+Whenever a product is created or a WooCommerce setting is modified, a record is created.

 The records that Stream creates consists of the following data:

-- Date and time the change happened
+- Date and time the change occurred

 - Summary of the change, Ex: “Selling Location(s) setting updated”